 ENGL 460W - Seminar in English (4)

-Close analysis is made of a selected number of texts connected by theme or author(s).
-A research-based seminar paper or project is required.
-Students may repeat this course for credit with a change in topic.
+A culminating learning experience for all English majors.
+Students will develop an independent research paper or project designed to demonstrate individual progress and support professional goals.
 This is a Writing in the Discipline (WID) course.

 Prerequisite: Four 300/400-level English courses, or by consent of department chair.